How To Be Happier About Running Your Art Business

 Running a successful business means long hours and many sacrifices, but the rewards are unparalleled.

-Clients have Aha! moments.
+When Clients have Aha! moments.
 When they really get what I’m encouraging them to do or try.
+And then …

-I could go almost anywhere in the U.S., and almost anywhere in the world, and meet up with someone who has read my book, is on my email list, or has been in one of my online programs.
+That I could go almost anywhere in the U.S.—and almost anywhere in the world—and meet up with someone who has read my book, listened to The Art Biz podcast, or been a student in one of my online programs.

-If you have created a business from your art, you should be happy that you took this initiative and built it from scratch.
+If you have created a business from your art, you should be happy and extraordinarily proud that you took this initiative and built it from scratch.
+It’s a huge, brave step.
 You’re not just making money.
 You’re also building a legacy.

 Many people will never have the guts to do what you’re doing.

-Because I’ve been working with artists like you for so long, I have an idea or two (8, to be exact) to share with you.
-See if any of these might put a smile on your face.
+Because I’ve been working with artists like you for so long, I have an idea or two (6, to be exact) that might make you even happier about running an art business.

 There are few things more dispiriting than selling your art for a price lower than what it’s worth.